 Students will be expected to complete assigned portions of the workbook and have it reviewed by the instructor on a regular basis.
 It is the responsibility of the student to keep up with missed assignments and tests.

 Course Activities and Design

-- The Well-Being of the EMT
+- The components of medical terminology

 - Lifting and moving patients